Impact Training

 But it’s an opportunity for you to find out if you’re a real CEO (Chief Executive Office – i.e. Leader) or a CEO (Chief Everything Officer – i.e. Micromanager)

-1. Seek employees input on decisions/changes that impact their work
+3. Seek employees input on decisions/changes that impact their work

 Far too often, I’ve discovered that leaders or managers believe that since they are in charge, they don’t have to ask for employees input or perspective if they want to implement any changes.

-This is nothing short of short-sightedness.
+This is nothing short of short-sightedness and even business incompetence on your part.

 Before implementing changes that affect their work, ask team members for their perspective.
 They often have insights and ideas leadership misses.
 Even when you can’t use all the suggestions, the act of asking demonstrates that you value their ideas and input

-1. Send meaningful messages about the importance of their work
+4. Send meaningful messages about the importance of their work

 What messages are you sending to your employees about the importance of the work they do?